-Black Shouldered Peafowl are a very common and widespread mutation.
-The males do not differ much from the India Blue, but the hens have a much different appearance.
+Black Shouldered Peacocks and Peahens are a common and widespread mutation.
+The males do not differ much from their Indian Blue counterparts, but the hens have a very different appearance.

-Black Shouldered is a pattern mutation, and is found in all major colour types.
+Black Shouldered is a pattern mutation and is found in all the major colour types.

-Males look much like those of the India Blue, except that instead of having shoulders of black and white barring, the shoulders are completely black with a bluish-green sheen.
+Males look much like Indian Blue peacocks, but instead of having shoulders of black and white barring, their shoulders are completely black with a bluish-green sheen.

-Hens look quite different than India Blue hens.
-They are basically white in colour, with much black present on the bird in splotches, and a reddish-tan patch present on the neck.
+Hens look quite different compared to their Indian Blue counterparts.
+They are white in colour overall with black splotches, and have a reddish-tan patch on their neck.

-Peachicks are light yellow when hatched, with buff or peach wings.
-Many people mistake black shouldered peachicks for white chicks on first seeing them.
-As the chick grows and matures, the male will become significantly darker than the female,
+The peachicks are light yellow when hatched, with buff or peach wings.
+They are easily mistaken for white chicks on first seeing them.
+As the chicks grow and mature, the male will become significantly darker than the female.